emmaneugene/CS4215-sourClang-VM/README.md

 ### Overview

-The C-interpreter project applies the notion of an [explicit-control evaluator](https://sourceacademy.nus.edu.sg/sicpjs/5.4) to the language C. Baseline expectations:
+The C-interpreter project applies the notion of an [explicit-control evaluator](https://sourceacademy.nus.edu.sg/sicpjs/5.4) to the C programming language.
+Baseline expectations:

 - Web-based implementation based on [Source Academy](https://github.com/source-academy) frontend and js-slang